Finite Rank Perturbations of Linear Relations and Matrix Pencils: Linear independence of quasi-Jordan chains

-\end{defn} We remark that our Definition \ref{Tunis} is equivalent to the definition formulated in \cite{ssw05} but different from the one used in \cite{BTW}, where the term Jordan chain was used for an object which is here called quasi-Jordan chain together with the assumption that all elements of the quasi-Jordan chain are linear independent.
+We remark that our Definition \ref{Tunis} is equivalent to the definition formulated in \cite{ssw05} but different from the one used in \cite{BTW}, where the term Jordan chain was used for an object which is here called quasi-Jordan chain together with the assumption that all elements of the quasi-Jordan chain are linearly independent.

 In the sequel we will make use of the following lemma. \begin{lem} Let $A$ be a linear relation in $X$ and let $(x_{k,n},\ldots,x_{k,0})$, $k=1,\ldots,m$, be $m$ quasi-Jordan chains of $A$.
 Then